Clerk

 The Postgres development platform: database, auth, storage, realtime, and edge functions in one dashboard.
 A Firebase-like developer experience powered by Postgres and open source building blocks.

 Google’s app development platform for building, shipping, and monitoring web and mobile apps.
-Batteries-included backend services: databases, auth, hosting, storage, functions, analytics, crash reporting, and more.
+Batteries-included backend services: databases, auth, hosting, storage, functions, analytics, crash reporting, AI Logic, and more.

 Open-source authentication toolkit formerly known as NextAuth.js, now maintained under the Better Auth umbrella.
 Worth considering when you want more direct control over auth wiring and are comfortable owning the implementation details.